mth/yeti/doc/intro.rst

 Here the MyException class has two arguments (``msg`` and ``code``) and a constructed string is given as argument to the super-class constructor.
-Constructor arguments are put directly after class name in Yeti and are visible in the entire class definition scope.
+Constructor arguments are put directly after the class name in Yeti and are visible in the entire class definition scope.
 ::